Cotonou

-In addition to being Benin's largest city, it is the seat of government, although Porto-Novo is the official capital.
+Cotonou is the seat of government of the Republic of Benin, where most of the government buildings are situated, government departments operate and foreign embassies are located, but the official capital, where the national legislature sits, is the smaller city of Porto-Novo.

 History

 The name "Cotonou" means "by the river of death" in the Fon language.
 At the beginning of the 19th century, Cotonou (then spelled "Kutonou") was a small fishing village, and is thought to have been formally founded by King Ghezo of Dahomey in 1830.
 It grew as a centre for the slave trade, and later palm oil and cotton.
 In 1851 the French Second Republic made a treaty with King Ghezo that allowed them to establish a trading post at Cotonou.
 During the reign of King Glele (1858–89), the territory was ceded to the Second French Empire by a treaty signed in 1878.
 In 1883, the French Navy occupied the city to prevent British conquest of the area.

 After Glele's death in 1889, King Béhanzin unsuccessfully tried to challenge the treaty.
 The town grew rapidly following the building of the harbour in 1908.

 The population in 1960 was only 70,000.